01 of 07

 - Radiant heating.
 Ceramic tile is the perfect surface for installing electric heating mats to make a floor that oozes warmth underfoot.

 - New tile styles.
 New types of tile, especially porcelains, can create an amazingly warm and friendly tone in a bedroom.
-Some porcelain tiles, for example, can masterfully mimic the look of wood.
+Some porcelain tiles, for example, can masterfully mimic the look of wood, cork, or bamboo.

-Here are six design ideas for using ceramic tile in a bedroom:Continue to 2 of 7 below.
+Here are six design ideas for using tile in a bedroom.Continue to 2 of 7 below.

 02 of 07

-One great way to visually warm up tile in the bedroom is to use wood-look tile.
-Manufacturers in recent years have become adept at producing tile with the look of oak, birch, walnut, cherry, pine, and more species, all in a variety of stains.
+One great way to visually warm up tile in the bedroom is to use wood-look tile in rich tones.
+Manufacturers in recent years have become adept at producing tile with the look of oak, birch, walnut, cherry, pine, and other species, all in a variety of stains.
+When the tiles are shaped into planks, the look can be very convincing.

 03 of 07